aespinosa/cookbook-flannel/README.md

 Another property called `config` corresponds to [flannel's etcd-stored configuration](https://github.com/coreos/flannel#configuration)

+Additionally, if you are using TLS with etcd, you can pass extra options to the etcdctl tool using the `etcdctl_options` property

 ## Helper

 The [libraries/subnet_parser.rb](libraries/subnet_parser.rb) file extends the flannel_service resource to read